Code of Ethics

-Collaborators, agents and whistleblowers: subjects who collaborate with the Company without subordination, sales representatives and other relations, which are represented by the provision of a professional service of non-employed nature, which may be continuous or occasional, as well as those, who, on the basis of specific mandates and proxies, represent the Company with third parties.
+Collaborators: subjects who collaborate with the Company without a direct employment relationship, sales representatives, and providers of goods and services, which may be continuous or occasional, as well as those, who, on the basis of specific mandates and proxies, represent the Company among third parties.

 Decree or Legislative Decree no. 231/2001: Legislative Decree no. 231 of 8 June 2001 which lays down the “Provisions on the administrative liability of legal persons, companies and associations, including those without legal personality, pursuant to art.
 11 of Law no. 300 of 29 September 2000”, in the contents at various times in force.

 Recipients: the entities to which the provisions of this Model shall apply.